Meitanba: Culture

-Huaguxi is the most influence local theater.
+Huaguxi is the most influential local theater.

 Transportation

 China National Highway 319 runs through the town's territory, as do Hunan Provincial Highway 206 (S206; 206省道) and three county rural roads.
 The 1824 Provincial Highway (1824省道) from Jinghuapu Township, running through Meitanba Town to Taojiang County.

 Attractions

 Baishi Temple (白石庵), built during the reign of the Ming dynasty Jiajing Emperor (r.
 1521–1567), is a Buddhist temple in the town destroyed and rebuilt several times.